Charterhouse (Roman town)

-Charterhouse was a town in the Roman province of Britannia.
-Its site is located just to the west of the village of Charterhouse-on-Mendip in the English county of Somerset.
+Charterhouse is a name used for a former Roman-British town, located west of the later village of Charterhouse-on-Mendip in Somerset, England.
+A nearby pre-Roman Iron Age hill fort, Charterhouse Camp, is also located nearby.

-Its Latin name may have been Iscalis, but this is far from certain.
+The Latin name of the town in the Roman era is unknown; it may have been Iscalis, but this is far from certain.
 Based on inscriptions on a pig of Roman lead BRIT.
 EX.
 ARG.
-VEB, meaning "British (lead) from the VEB... lead-silver works", the Roman name has been reconstructed as Vebriacum (with Iscalis more plausibly placed at Cheddar).
+VEB, meaning "British (lead) from the VEB... lead-silver works", the Roman name has also been reconstructed as Vebriacum (in which case, Iscalis was more likely at the future site of Cheddar, Somerset).

-It is associated with the Iron Age hill fort, Charterhouse Camp.
-The Roman landscape has been designated as a Scheduled Ancient Monument.
+The Roman landscape has been designated as a scheduled monument.

 Mining settlement

 The settlement grew up around the north-western edge of prehistoric lead and silver mines, which were exploited by the Romans.
 Mendip lead ore had up to 0.4% silver content, which the Romans used to pay the army.
 Extraction is thought to have begun as early as AD 49 (although the evidence of dateable lead ingots found in the neighbourhood has recently been questioned.)
 At first the lead and silver industries were tightly controlled by the Roman military (in the south-west, by the Second Legion) and there was a small 'fortlet' adjoining the mines during the 1st century, which may, however, have been little more than a fortified compound for storing lead pigs.
 After a short time, the extraction of these metals was contracted out to civilian companies, probably because of low silver content.
 Smelting was undertaken on site where industrial workshops have been excavated, and the metal exported along a minor road to the Fosse Way, and probably through a small inland port at nearby Cheddar.